and-kal/refund-tax-income-blog-theme/cupper-hugo-theme/income-tax-refund-blog/content/upcoming/2023-03-26/index.md

 …a percussive solo of tribal noisy technorave: this mashup of minimalism, cosmic drone and pure rhythm will melt any brain with his wide range of effects pedals, amplified kicks and shells, and all that drumming goodness.

 **DOC FLIPPERS** [do the don'ts]
 …is some deeply existential neo-folk project from Saxony, if I recall correctly.
-Or was it like the *Minutemen* teaming with the Uranium Club up for a round of opiates and Kentucky Bourbons (•ิ_•ิ)? - Which one was it?
+Or was it like the *Minutemen* teaming up with the *Uranium Club* for a round of opiates and Kentucky Bourbons (•ิ_•ิ)? - Which one was it?

 ----